Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 Care provision is centred around the needs, wishes and preferences of the individual that is being cared for and staff will promote their dignity, rights and independence whilst respecting their decisions about how they choose to live their lives.
 This will encourage the individual to speak up if they feel something is wrong and staff will be well-trained to notice possible signs of abuse which will reduce the likelihood of it occurring.

 Active participation encourages individuals to take an active role in decisions about their care provision rather than simply being passive receivers of care.
-This means that they will have a big role in deciding how their care is provided and will know if their care is being provided incorrectly.
+This means that they will have an important role in deciding how their care is provided and will know if their care is being provided incorrectly.

 Choice and rights